datisp/XPEAP/README.md

 * quality and adapter trimming of raw reads (Trim Galore)
 * quality control of trimmed reads (FastQC and MultiQC)
 * alignments (READemption)
-* coverage of full alignments and X'ends (READemption)
+* coverage of full alignments and X'-ends (READemption)
 * DESeq2 analysis (READemption)
 * DESeq2 based determination of differential X'ends
-* intersection of X'ends and annotation file
+* intersection of X'-ends and annotation file
 * statistical analysis, i.e. How many differential X'ends were detected?
 Do they occur in distinct features? etc.
 * visualization of all important results